Add this spooky haunted mirror to your Halloween decor and scare everyone at your Halloween party!

 I decided to take the mirror completely apart so I could clean it up and give it another coat of spray paint to cover up the gold peeking through.

 You can see how dirty the mirror was!
-And I’m guessing by the looks of it that when whomever spray painted over the gold did not take it apart first.
+And I’m guessing by the looks of it that when whoever spray-painted over the gold did not take it apart first.

 Making the haunted mirror